jaredsmorgan/fieldwork-flashcards/README.md

   - [x] this mode will show the users an image of the species with blank fields that they need to fill in for Kingdom, Phylum, Class, etc.
   - [x] this mode will score their answers
+  - [ ] a "cards remaining" field counts down cards as the user fills in correct answers

 Platinum

+- [ ] users can add their own cards to the decks
 - [ ] score page would allow users to review all entries for that session to identify which species they need more practice with
 - [ ] game is fully responsive so user can play on their mobile devices